-Named for the meeting point of two major thoroughfares, Union Square remains a center of activity as a subway junction, meeting place of activists and artists and host to one of the best-known markets in the city.
-These best hotels near Union Square will let you stay close to the action in quality comfort and style.
+Named for the meeting point of two major thoroughfares, Union Square remains a center of activity as a subway junction, hangout of activists and artists and host to one of the best-known markets in the city.
+These hotels near Union Square will let you stay close to the action in comfort and style.

-A block from Union Square Park, the Inn at Irving Place is a beautiful 1834 Georgian brownstone with 1930s charm, topped off by a grand staircase.
-With just eight guest rooms and four extended-stay residences, all uniquely furnished with antiques, the small but lavish inn is a nice escape from the city.
-Explore the fanciful parlor of Lady Mendl’s Tea Salon, with a five-course tea, or grab a drink at Cibar lounge.
+A block from Union Square Park, The Inn at Irving Place is a beautiful 1834 Georgian brownstone with mid-century charm.
+You’ll find it along a quiet, leafy street, so it feels peacefully removed from the bustle of the big city.
+The grandeur of the architecture is mirrored inside, and rooms are accessed via a sweeping staircase topped with Persian carpets.
+It’s a quaint escape from the city and has just eight guest rooms and four extended-stay residences, all uniquely furnished with antiques.
+Kick back in fanciful parlor of Lady Mendl’s Tea Salon with a five-course afternoon tea, or grab a drink at kitschy cocktail bar Cibar.

-The Marlton is a little further from Union Square, about a 10-minute walk, but it might be worth it for its charm and relative affordability.
-Opened in 1900, The Marlton has hosted writers like Jack Kerouac and Neal Cassady over the years, their spirit reflected in the snug French-bohemian rooms.
+The Marlton Hotel is a little further from Union Square, about a 10-minute walk, but it might be worth it for its charm and relative affordability.
+Opened in 1900, the hotel has hosted writers including Jack Kerouac and Neal Cassady over the years, their spirit reflected in the snug French-bohemian rooms.
 Sit at the Margaux restaurant for all-day European fare, or visit the cocktail or espresso bars.

-Also 10 minutes from Union Square Park, the Washington Square Hotel, across the street from the historic Greenwich Village park of the same name, is a central figure in the neighborhood’s history and has hosted the likes of Bob Dylan and The Rolling Stones.
-Though first opened in 1902, today it embraces a 1960s Art-Deco vibe with its vintage Hollywood photos and period art.
+Also 10 minutes from Union Square Park, Washington Square Hotel, across the street from the historic Greenwich Village park of the same name, is a central figure in the neighborhood’s history and has hosted the likes of Bob Dylan and The Rolling Stones.
+Although the hotel opened in 1902, today it embraces a 1960s Art Deco vibe with its vintage Hollywood photos and period art.
 The hotel’s North Square Restaurant and Lounge is a favorite with locals and the on-site Serenity Suite spa is a perk not to be missed.